RarelyCharlie/rarelycharlie.github.io/_draft/emdrinfo.md

 This EMDR tool has different requirements depending on how you use it.

-If you plan to use eye movements and sounds together, the eye movements and the sounds must use the same device so that they synchronize exactly.
+If you plan to use eye movements and sounds together, the eye movements and the sounds must be on the same computer so that they synchronize exactly.

 #### Eye movements